RobinThijsen/laravel-monday/README.md

 ## Usage

 To initialize monday call API this package depending on the [tblack-it/monday-api](https://github.com/Softinthebox/monday-api) package. <br/>
-You need to instance an QueryBuilder object with static method `::query()`. <br/>
+You need to instantiate a QueryBuilder object with the static method `::query()`. <br/>
-This method start.
+There isn't __construct methods in the QueryBuilder class.
+Reason : prettier...

 ```php
 use RobinThijsen\LaravelMonday\QueryBuilder